level23/druid-client/README.md

 The `reindex` method will return a `IndexTaskBuilder` object which allows you to specify the rest of the required data.
 By default, we will use a `DruidInputSource` to ingest data from an existing data source.

-If you want you can change the data source where the data is read from using the `fromDataSource()` method.
+If you want you can change the data source where the data is read from using the `inputSource()` method.

-**NOTE:** Currently we only support re-indexing, and thus the DruidInputSource.
+See the [Input Sources](#input-sources) chapter for other input sources.

 #### `kill()`